solisruj/SBIO_Tools/README.md

 # Simple Bioinformatic Tools (SBIO_Tools)
 SBIO Tools are simple python bioinformatic tools written by me to either pull simple genome assembly stats or create fast and ready graphs using the pythons seaborn module.

+# Average Identity:
+Is a folder containing a jupyter and markdown notebook that shows how to use average identity scripts.
+ANI and AAI sub-folders contain example outputs and graphs that can be created with programs found in scripts folder.

 # NCBI Genome Download
 Is a script that uses NCBI's FTP to download genomic information (e.g. genbank, fasta, faa, etc).
 Because NCBI is used widely by many